 For example: field margins sown with perennial flowering seed mixes, gives you three points for helping beneficial insects and three points overall but no points for species that aren’t known to benefit like woodland or wetland flora.

 Employ a wide range of management practices

 Bird nesting boxes, set asides of hedges or trees, leaving un-mown strips or using selective crop protection products to spare beneficial insects are examples from the wide range of practices that score points.

 By using the tool, farmers and buyers in the supply chain can quantify baseline impacts on biodiversity, and measure and track improvements over time.

 The tool boils complexity into series of multiple choice questions.
 These are scored based on expert opinion, with additional points being awarded when documented scientific evidence supports the answer selected.

 Expanding to other agricultural biomes

-The current version of the Cool Farm Tool Biodiversity metric applies to the temperate forest biome, e.g. northern Europe, eastern North America.
-The CFA is busy expanding the metric to include the Mediterranean, Semi-Arid and Tropical Forest biomes.
+The current version of the Cool Farm Tool Biodiversity metric applies to the Temperate Forest biome (e.g. northern Europe, eastern North America) and the Mediterranean and Semi-Arid biomes (e.g. the Mediterranean basin, California, central Chile, western South Africa and similar regions).
+The CFA is busy expanding the metric to include Tropical Forest biomes.
 This will cover biodiversity management in most of the major agricultural production regions of the world.